-If you want to use custom software or allow your Switch to run older Nintendo titles, the only choice you have would be to mod your device.
-This isn’t a simple task though.
-Not all Switch consoles can be modded, and even for those that are, doing this comes with risks that you should take note of.
+If you want to use custom software (most commonly emulators) or allow your Switch to run older Nintendo titles, the only choice would be to mod your device.
+This process isn’t a simple task, though.
+Not all Switch consoles can be modded, and even for those that can, doing so comes with risks that you should understand.

-Nintendo is rather strict about what its users can do both about its consoles and its games.
-Modding your Switch device will not only void any warranty you may have on it, Nintendo may also refuse to service it without any charges.
+Nintendo is strict about what its users can do on its consoles and games.
+Modding your Switch device will void any warranty and make Nintendo refuse to service it without any charges.
 You may also get banned from online use when using the console.
 You may even receive a lawsuit.

-There is also the slight chance that any modification done to the OS of the Switch will result in bricking your device.
-Seeing as Nintendo will then refuse to service any Switch that has been modded, or has been attempted to be modded, this essentially means that your only solution is to buy a new console.
+There is also a slight chance that any modifications to the Switch OS will brick your device.
+Nintendo refuses to service any Switch that has been modded or shows any attempts of such action, which means that your only solution is to buy a new console.

 Be sure to think it over before deciding to mod your Nintendo Switch because, more often than not, there’s no going back.
 If you think that the risks are worth taking, then read on.